manoflearning/ostep/notes/26-concurrency-an-introduction.md

 - **Race Condition**: The results depend on the timing of the code's execution.
 - **Critical Section**: A piece of code that accesses a shared variable, and must not be concurrently executed by more than one thread.
-- **Mutual Execlution**: If one thread is executing within the critical section, the others will be prevented from doing so.
+- **Mutual Exclusion**: If one thread is executing within the critical section, the others will be prevented from doing so.

 ## 26.5.
 The Wish For Atomicity